About the program

 Co-financing: up to 95% of the total costs of the project.

-EU member states (including overseas countries and territories);non-EU countries;
+• EU member states (including overseas countries and territories);

-• listed countries of the European Economic Area (EEA) and countries associated with the LIFE Program, or countries that are negotiating an association agreement and where the agreement enters into force before the signing of the grant (participating countries of the LIFE Program).
+• non-EU countries: countries of the European Economic Area (EEA) and countries associated with the LIFE Programme, or countries that are negotiating an association agreement and where the agreement enters into force before the signing of the grant (participating countries of the LIFE Programme).

 Partners in project implementation can be: